 Milia are usually harmless and may

-Some over-the-counter (OTC) creams and lotions may help mild or moderate acne.
+Some OTC creams and lotions may help mild or moderate acne.
 Ingredients to look out for include:

 Retinoids are a vitamin A treatment that helps skin cells grow and repair.
 Some cream, gel, and liquid skin care products contain retinoids.